Review and Rating of The Club at Rebecca Creek in Spring Branch Texas

-When we played in July the fairways were in pretty rough shape thanks to the severe drought over the last year.
-They were dry and firm and rough with some weeds and bare spots - same for the rough.
-The good news is they are playable and you'll get lots of extra roll that you'll need to manage.
+When we played in November the fairways were in pretty good shape compared to when we played before.
+The hardpan soil contributes to them being firm and thin and you’ll need to manage the extra roll.
 Most of the fairways are a little tight and all but the "valley" four holes are tree lined.

 Here's How Texas Outside Determines the Scorecard Rating